← All varieties

 Franc-Real

-Mentioned by Charles Estienne in 1540 and other French authorities of the seventeenth century.
-The variety appears in Duhamel's Traité des Arbres Fruitiers (1768), Leroy's Dictionnaire Pomologique (1869), and Downing's Fruit Trees of America (1869).
+Franc-Real is a French pear of considerable antiquity.
+It is mentioned by Charles Estienne in 1540 and by other French authorities of the seventeenth century.
+It appears in Duhamel's Traité des Arbres Fruitiers (2:180, 1768) and in Leroy's Dictionnaire de Pomologie (2:194, with figure, 1869).

 Tree